gregwinn/gregwinn.github.com/_posts/2016-10-28-using-thinaer-s-api.md

 curl --request GET \
   --url {{url}}/api/v2/application/cirrus \
   --header 'content-type: application/json' \
-  --header 'token: {{token}}'
+  --header 'token: 876tyui3ol387ui3o93ikejui893eoieku19oke0'
 {% endhighlight %}

 The two objects returned will display all devices assigned to your account, you can save that data locally or make this request as often as you like.
 When you buy new devices they will always show under your account and this request will update the moment they are added.

 ### Going forward
 If you come back, I will cover some simple use cases and how to get the data out of THINaer!
-I how now that you have a basic understanding of how to authenticate and make your first request using the new version 2 THINaer API.
+Now that you have a basic understanding of how to authenticate and make your first request using the new version 2 THINaer API going forward the requests will be much of the same style just with select ID's sent in as headers or GET params.